GrayPeely/Fox-Survivors/README.md

 -Items aid the player by boosting stats such as damage or speed.
 At the moment, there are three.

 # Demo :
+https://olorin-fox.itch.io/fox-survivors
-Note : Quit Button will close the game and render unplayable.
-It's made to be a desktop application, but itch.io is the easiest way to share. https://olorin-fox.itch.io/fox-survivors
+Note : Pressing the Quit Button will close the game and render unplayable until the page is reloaded.
+It's made to be a desktop application, but itch.io is the easiest way to share.
 # Controls :
 WASD for movement
 Esc Key for pause menu